ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ------
 <!-- .slide: data-background-image="images/sprints.svg"-->

-So if mitigating human errors excites you, I'd love to work with you in make these kinds of tools a reality!
+So if mitigating human errors excites you, I'd love to collaborate with you in working on these kinds of tools!

 ------
 <!-- .slide: data-background-image="images/inspired.svg"-->